-Sulfuric acid is very commonly found in gas samples.
+Sulfuric acid is commonly found in gas samples for CEMS.
 This note will discuss the problems created by sulfuric acid in gas samples, sources of the acid in gas samples, and ways to remove while minimizing losses of the other compounds of the sample.

 Problems Created by Sulfuric Acid

 Pure sulfuric acid (H2SO4) is a clear, colorless, oily liquid at room temperature.
 It is a very strong acid and is highly corrosive.
 It has a great affinity for water, and will absorb it from surrounding air.
 It boils at about 290°C. At 340°C it decomposes into sulfur trioxide (SO3) and water, so at the high temperatures present during combustion processes, sulfuric acid is not present, only sulfur trioxide.
 When gases are cooled, however, sulfur trioxide will react very readily with any available water to form sulfuric acid.
 At low concentrations and elevated temperatures this sulfuric acid is present as vapor only, but as the gases cool mists (tiny droplets) of sulfuric acid form.
 These will coalesce on components of an analysis system, causing damage due to corrosion or clogging.

 Since sulfuric acid only forms at lower temperatures, the acid is not removed by filters in stack probes where the gases are still quite hot.
 It often forms too slowly even to be removed adequately by chiller/condenser systems when they are used to remove water from the sample.
 When this happens, sulfuric acid corrosion occurs downstream of the chiller, damaging analyzers or other components of the sampling system.